ncatlab/nlab-content/pages/755.md

 ## Download

-For an account of the origins of the manuscript, see [Ronnie Brown's account](http://www.bangor.ac.uk/~mas010/pstacks.htm), where a large downloadable .ps file may be found.
+For an account of the origins of the manuscript, see [Ronnie Brown's account](https://groupoids.org.uk/pstacks.html), where a large downloadable .ps file may be found; see the note for February 7, 2013 on that webpage (but the links are, at the moment, dead, so use the one in the next line here.

 Scanned copies of the original typescript are available [here](http://modular.fas.harvard.edu/sga/djvu/Pursuing%20Stacks.tif.djvu) (in djvu, warning: 23MB), [here](http://www.math.umn.edu/~messing/docs/) (djvu and pdf - 252MB), or [here](http://preschema.com/pursuing-stacks/) (png images) (some of these links seem no longer to work!).
 [Page](http://webusers.imj-prg.fr/~georges.maltsiniotis/ps.html) by Maltsiniotis.

 There is now a set of [LaTeX files on GitHub](https://github.com/thescrivener/PursuingStacks) with corresponding [PDFs on GitHub Pages](https://thescrivener.github.io/PursuingStacks/).
 The original source tarball is still here, but an administrator should delete it: [[PursuingStacks.tar.gz:file]].